Tower of London test

 The Tower of London test is a test used in applied clinical neuropsychology for the assessment of executive functioning specifically to detect deficits in planning, which may occur due to a variety of medical and neuropsychiatric conditions.
 It is related to the classic problem-solving puzzle known as the Tower of Hanoi.

+The test was developed by the psychologist Tim Shallice.

+Test

-The test was developed by the psychologist Tim Shallice and consists of two boards with pegs and several beads with different colors.
-The examiner (usually a clinical psychologist or a neuropsychologist) uses the beads and the boards to present the examinee with problem-solving tasks.
+The test consists of two boards with pegs and several beads with different colors.
+The examiner (usually a clinical psychologist or a neuropsychologist) presents the examinee with problem-solving tasks: one board shows the goal arrangement of beads, and the other board is given to the examinee with the beads in a different configuration.
+By moving beads from one peg to another, the examinee must alter the second board to match the first - a task that requires a degree of thinking ahead.